1. Use Better Verbs

 10. Be Confident and Assertive

 Bear in mind that these tricks are not necessarily designed to make your writing better (although most of them will), but to reduce word count.
-I don’t apply all of them to my own writing, because they’re not necessarily my style, which is important to me.
+I don’t apply all of them to my own writing, because they’re not necessarily my style.
 But if I were on a super tight word count, I’d consider rolling them out.
 So: approach with caution.